 SA adopted Statement of Financial Accounting Standards ("SFAS No. 131"), "Disclosures About Segments of an Enterprise and Related Information," during fiscal year 1999, and as such, the requirements set forth in SFAS No. 131 apply to the Company.
-SFAS No. 131 establishes standards for reporting information about operating segments in financial statements and requires selected information about operating segments of an enterprise about which separate financial information is available that is evaluated regularly by the chief operating decision maker in deciding how to allocate resources and in assessing performance.
+SFAS No. 131 establishes standards for reporting information about operating segments in financial statements and requires selected information about operating segments in interim financial reports.
+Operating segments are defined as components of an enterprise about which separate financial information is available that is evaluated regularly by the chief operating decision maker in deciding how to allocate resources and in assessing performance.

 The Company operates in one segment that consists of satellite network products and services.
-The Company had revenue from one customer that was 13% of total revenue in fiscal year 1998 and 12% of total sales in fiscal year 1999.
+The Company had revenue to one customer that was 13% of total revenue in fiscal year 1998 and 12% of total sales in fiscal year 1999.
 The same customer accounted for 12% of accounts receivable at June 26, 1998 and 13% of accounts receivable at July 2, 1999.
 No other customer accounted for 10% or more of the Company's total revenue for the three years ended July 2, 1999 nor of accounts receivable as of June 26, 1998 or July 2, 1999, respectively.
-The Company did not have revenue or long-lived assets in any single foreign country exceeding 10% of total revenue or total long-lived assets in 1998 or 1999.
+The Company did not have revenue or long-lived assets in any single foreign country exceeding 10% of total revenue or total long-lived assets in 1999 or 1998.